Tips for Preserving the Evidence of a North Carolina Car Accident

 Charlotte NC Car Accident: Take Notes Relatively Soon

 Another important thing you can do in an effort to preserve the evidence of a car accident in Charlotte NC is to take notes.
 Don’t wait for days and weeks to pass before you write down what happened in the crash.
 This will hinder your ability to remember the exact events that led up to the accident.

 If you have a notepad and pen in your car take notes soon after the crash.
 Do this after taking pictures of the scene for use as evidence by your personal injury attorney.

 When taking notes, make sure you write down as much as possible about the crash and be descriptive.
 Write down the time of day, road, location, road conditions, and who was in your vehicle.
 The more you are able to write down, the better you will be able to remember the crash.

 Charlotte, North Carolina Car Accident: The Police Report

-If you or a loved one has been injured in a North Carolina car accident it is in your best interest to contact the experienced team at Brown, Moore & Associates to discuss your case.
-With more than 40 years practicing law, our team has handled car accidents, truck accidents, motorcycle accidents and more.
+If you or a loved one has been injured in a North Carolina car accident it is in your best interest to contact the experienced team at Brown Moore & Associates to discuss your case.
+With more than 40 years of practicing law, our team has handled car accidents, truck accidents, motorcycle accidents, and more.
 Contact the office today to schedule your initial consultation.